Puyallup City Jail

 How to accept a collect phone call from an inmate

-If you are unable to accept a collect call from an inmate (most mobile phones do not allow you to accept an incoming collect call), you must set up an account with the Jail’s phone service provider at www.CTEL.us or by calling 1-866-430-0561.
-Notice: This account allows YOU TO RECEIVE a collect call from an inmate but DOES NOT allow an inmate to call other phone numbers.
+To accept a call or text from an inmate you must first set up an account with our phone service provider at inmatesales.com or by calling 1-877-998-5678.
+NOTICE: This account allows YOU to RECEIVE phone calls and text message from an inmate but DOES NOT allow an inmate to call or text other phone numbers.
+Inmates are only allowed access to a texting device after their arraignment.

 How to block calls from an inmate